Definition of

 How it is promoted

 Peace education is key to the development of this type of culture.
-These principles must be instilled in schools so that the search for consensus and the peaceful resolution of conflicts are present from childhood.
+These principles must be instilled in schools so that the search for consensus and the peaceful resolution of confrontations are present from childhood.

 However, there are multiple variables that affect the culture of peace and that go beyond behaviors and attitudes.
-The fight against poverty, social inclusion, sustainable development and gender equality, for example, must be part of the government's goals since they are indispensable for peace.
-In other words, social and economic inequalities threaten harmonious coexistence .
+The fight against poverty, social inclusion, sustainable development and gender equality, for example, must be part of the government's goals since they are essential for peace.
+In other words: social and economic inequalities threaten harmonious coexistence .
 Citizen participation and freedom of expression are also necessary for the culture of peace.

 Global ethics

-A culture of peace requires committed global citizenship and global ethics.
+The culture of peace requires committed global citizenship and global ethics.

 Examples of culture of peace